Head of Department Product Design and Fashion Design

 Specialist Subject Areas

-Product Design, Human-Centred Design, Design Thinking, Medical Product Design, Ethnography, Design Process, Disruptive Innovation
+Product Design, Human-Centred Design, Design Thinking, Medical Product Design, Human Factors, Ethnography, Design Process, Disruptive Innovation

-PhD: Disruptive Innovation: Developing culturally Appropriate Transformative Medical Product Solutions in Rural Zambia.
+• PhD Disruptive Innovation: Designing Culturally Appropriate Transformative Medical Product Solutions in Rural Zambia Cardiff Metropolitan University

-Clara is currently engaged in her post-doctoral studies, which aim to understand the impact of social, economic, political and cultural elements on the use of medical products in low-resource environments.
-She is a member of Cardiff Met’s User Centred Design Research (UCD-R) group and works closely with Cardiff School of Medicine and Cardiff Universities Bill Mapleson Centre.
+Clara’s research aims to understand the impact of social, economic, political and cultural elements on the use of medical products in low-resource environments.
+She is a member of Cardiff Met’s User Centred Design Research (UCD-R) group and works closely with Cardiff School of Medicine, Cardiff Universities Phoenix Project and Cardiff Universities Bill Mapleson Centre.
 A key element of her research involves the creation of low-cost, fit for purpose, sustainable, medical products that enable universal access to life-saving medical equipment.